 The Knox platform creates a secure environment protected against attacks.
 In addition to security measures anchored in the hardware, Samsung offers containerization solutions to separate, isolate, encrypt and protect data.
 Distinct corporate and personal environments ensure company data and personal data are kept completely separate — the company can only access and manage the work container, whereas the driver can access both and can also manage their personal data.

 Knox protection is fully integrated into the latest Samsung mobile devices from the chip up, giving IT administrators even greater peace of mind that the device will be protected.
 For smaller fleets that need easy device management, Knox Manage uses a cloud-based platform for simple, low-cost device management.
 For enterprise-level security, Knox Workspace protects business applications and data within an encrypted secure container, while also working seamlessly with leading mobile management solutions.
-Knox Workspace supports enterprise VPNs to offer employees a secure path to the corporate environment from their personal or corporate-owned devices.
+Knox Workspace supports enterprise virtual private networks (VPNs) to offer employees a secure path to the corporate environment from their personal or corporate-owned devices.
 For personal use, drivers may be responsible for locating Wi-Fi access on the road.
 Knox can keep corporate data safe even if the network is not fully secure.

 In the case of a lost or stolen device, business-critical information can be wiped, while leaving personal data intact.
 If a driver leaves the company, apps and data can be removed, and login information can be disabled remotely to stop unauthorized access.